dictationbridge/dictationbridge-jfw/README.md

 ## Building

-To build this package, you need Python 2.7, a recent version of SCons, [NSIS](http://nsis.sourceforge.net/Main_Page), and Visual Studio 2015.
+To build this package, you need Python 2.7, a recent version of SCons, [NSIS](http://nsis.sourceforge.net/Main_Page), and Visual Studio 2015 or 2017.
+If using Visual Studio 2017, be sure to install MFC/ATL tools.

 First, fetch Git submodules with this command: